Vishesh-panghal/BookHub/README.md

 # Initial setup in the app:

 1. Create an account on application.
-2. After, Log In through the account and explore the data as their requirement.
+2. After, Login through the account and explore the data as their requirement.

 ## Roadmap